Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 from previous years and integrate indicators into interaction terms in our panel as described below.

-Finally, the instrument variable in the first stage of our 2SLS regression is median household income, given in census data from Statistics Canada.
+Finally, the instrumental variable in the first stage of our 2SLS regression is median household income, given in census data from Statistics Canada.
 Data is only available from 2000 [@SC01], 2005 [@SC06], 2015 [@SC16], and 2020 [@SC21];
 hence, linear interpolation is applied for the intervening years.
 The resulting